Call us now 01722 718444

 OPEN 11 DAYS

-• We arrive in Tokyo and transfer into the Shinagawa District by train, which is a great cultural introduction to this fast-paced modern city.
-After checking into our hotel, we have time to relax before dinner in a local restaurant.
+• We arrive in Tokyo and transfer to our hotel.
+Enjoy the busy street-scenes – a great introduction to this fast-paced modern city.
+We have time to relax before heading out together for dinner in a local restaurant.
 Night hotel.

 (Lunch not included)